rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 {% include _toc.html %}

-The objective of this document are that you can implement these use cases:
+The objective of this document is for you to implement these use cases:

-1. <a href="#QueryTest">Test drive a demo site online</a>
+1. <a href="#QueryTest">Test drive a demo site online</a>.

    The site is built with Jekyll and can perform text search on pre-defined text content.

-2. <a href="#GetRepoWorking">Get on your local machine a sample theme with search query features.</a>
+2. <a href="#GetRepoWorking">Get a sample theme on your local machine working with search queries.</a>

    We setup your machine with Jekyll and Ruby, then clone a fork of a famous Jekyll theme adapted with search capabilities.